cpfaff/rbefdata_paper/paper/rbefdata.md

 ### Tematres server and rtematres

-Tematres is a vocabulary management server.
-It can hold formal respresentations of knowledge in varying complexity from simple lists over taxonomies up to ontologies.
-We use a tematres server to provide vocabulary that is relevant for biodiversity research.
-The `rtematres` R package is used inside of the `rbefdata` package to exploit the vocabulary server.
+Tematres is a vocabulary management server that enables the management of formal respresentations of knowledge.
+These representations can vary in complexity from simple lists over taxonomies up to ontologies.
+We use a tematres server to provide vocabulary in hirarchical order that is relevant for biodiversity ecosystem functioning research.
+The `rtematres` R package is integrated into the `rbefdata` package to exploit the vocabulary server from within.

 ### rbefdata